The Seebox for Technology Companies

 Seebox Value Proposition for Companies

 To appoint an electronic engineer can easily cost a company in excess of $100,000 per year.
 Companies pay that kind of money for experience.
 They do this because experience is their biggest insurance against risk – the risk that the applicant, though giving a good impression during the interviews, doesn’t have the problem-solving mindset needed for the job.
 This is typically not something that can be accurately assessed during an interview or tested with a few quick tests.
-By spending a fraction of that amount (about $13,000) they can sponsor a budding township entrepreneur with a franchise.
-This not only creates new jobs in townships but also exposes hundreds of learners to the world of electronics.
-Or why not sponsor learners’ classes at a franchise?
+By spending a fraction of that amount your company can sponsor a school with Seeboxes.
+This will expose hundreds of learners to the world of electronics, and the company gets to identify the best candidates for bursaries or employment.

 What Tech Companies get out if it

 The company, in return, can pride themselves on investing in the next generation of technology workers.
-And equally important – because they sponsored the Seeboxes, they will get first access to the Learner ID data of that franchise.
-So they get to cherry-pick the best young problem solvers of the future.
-They can use the data to approach those students with job offers or bursaries.
+And equally important – because they sponsored the Seeboxes, they will get first access to the Learner ID data of that school.
+So you get to cherry-pick the best young problem solvers of the future.
+You can use the data to approach those students with job offers or bursaries.
 The Seebox will enable a company to determine which kids possess a curiosity about how things work, the invisible force that makes good engineers and scientists.
 Textbooks and exams cannot measure a person’s level of curiosity.

 Workplace Skills Development Training

-Companies can also contract a Franchisee to offer technical Skills Development training to their technical workers at the workplace.
+Companies can lease Seeboxes for technical Skills Development training for your technical workers at the workplace.
 The Seebox EWSETA accredited classes give workers a basic but thorough understanding of Electricity & Electronics.
-The Seebox classes are for any company who employs people in a technical field who must have at least a basic understanding of the abstract principles of electricity in their day-to-day work.
+The Seebox classes are for any company who employs people in a technical field and would benefit from at least a basic understanding of the abstract principles of electricity in their day-to-day work.
 Factory workers, mining technicians and salespersons are all examples of people who will benefit directly.